 Cooper Law Offices, PLLC

 Jamison (“Jami”) Cooper has a practice that focuses on pre-litigation and litigation matters.
 The particular fields in which she practices have included commercial disputes, insurance coverage, construction, contracts, personal injury and wrongful death, condemnation and eminent domain, premises liability, consumer products and “lemon law” issues, insurance bad faith and professional liability.
-In addition to her practice before the state and federal courts, she handles matters on an administrative or regulatory front, including matters pending before the West Virginia Insurance Commissioner and professional disciplinary matters before various boards and commissions, including the West Virginia nursing boards and the Office of Disciplinary Counsel.
+In addition to her practice before the state and federal courts, she handles matters on an administrative or regulatory front, including matters pending before the West Virginia Insurance Commissioner and professional disciplinary matters before various boards and commissions.
 In conjunction with her work in litigation and professional liability, Ms. Cooper also provides counsel and advice to businesses, to include insurers and law firms, on professional liability and risk management issues.
-In addition to those areas, Ms. Cooper also represents clients in private adoption matters and, in that regard, has handled private adoptions, contested adoptions, step-parent adoptions and adoptions from foster care.
 Ms. Cooper’s litigation practice is served well by her exceptional research and writing skills, her attention to detail, and her ability to communicate with clients in a way that helps them understand the complexities of the legal matters with which they are faced.
 After graduating law school in 1999, Jami served as law clerk to the Honorable Robert C. Chambers of the United States District Court for the Southern District of West Virginia (Huntington Division).
 In June, 2001, Jami joined Steptoe & Johnson PLLC, where she served that firm’s litigation clients until June, 2007, when she and Dan formed Cooper Law Offices, PLLC.

-Jami has achieved an AV (Preeminent) Peer Review rating by Martindale-Hubble, is a 2018 SuperLawyers selectee, and has been annually recognized in The Best Lawyers in America in the field of Insurance Law since 2008.
+Jami has achieved an AV (Preeminent) Peer Review rating by Martindale-Hubble, is a SuperLawyers selectee, and has been annually recognized in The Best Lawyers in America since 2010.
 Jami was also named "Lawyer of the Year" in Insurance Law (Morgantown) by "Best Lawyers in America" for 2019.

 Jami lives in Bridgeport with her husband, Dan, and son, Brennan.